Fish fin: Reproduction

 Male cartilaginous fishes (sharks and rays), as well as the males of some live-bearing ray finned fishes, have fins that have been modified to function as intromittent organs, reproductive appendages which allow internal fertilization.
-In ray finned fish they are called gonopodia or andropodia, and in cartilaginous fish they are called claspers.
+In ray finned fish, they are called gonopodia or andropodia, and in cartilaginous fish, they are called claspers.

 Gonopodia are found on the males of some species in the Anablepidae and Poeciliidae families.
 They are anal fins that have been modified to function as movable intromittent organs and are used to impregnate females with milt during mating.
 The third, fourth and fifth rays of the male's anal fin are formed into a tube-like structure in which the sperm of the fish is ejected.
 When ready for mating, the gonopodium becomes erect and points forward towards the female.
 The male shortly inserts the organ into the sex opening of the female, with hook-like adaptations that allow the fish to grip onto the female to ensure impregnation.
-If a female remains stationary and her partner contacts her vent with his gonopodium, she is fertilized.
+If a female remains stationary and her partner contacts her vent with his gonopodium, she is fertilised.
 The sperm is preserved in the female's oviduct.
-This allows females to fertilize themselves at any time without further assistance from males.
+This allows females to fertilise themselves at any time without further assistance from males.
 In some species, the gonopodium may be half the total body length.
-Occasionally the fin is too long to be used, as in the "lyretail" breeds of Xiphophorus helleri.
+Occasionally, the fin is too long to be used, as in the "lyretail" breeds of Xiphophorus helleri.
 Hormone treated females may develop gonopodia.
 These are useless for breeding.

 Similar organs with similar characteristics are found in other fishes, for example the andropodium in the Hemirhamphodon or in the Goodeidae or the gonopodium in the Middle Triassic †Saurichthys, the oldest known example of viviparity in a ray-finned fish.

 Claspers are found on the males of cartilaginous fishes.
 They are the posterior part of the pelvic fins that have also been modified to function as intromittent organs, and are used to channel semen into the female's cloaca during copulation.
 The act of mating in sharks usually includes raising one of the claspers to allow water into a siphon through a specific orifice.
 The clasper is then inserted into the cloaca, where it opens like an umbrella to anchor its position.
 The siphon then begins to contract expelling water and sperm.